There has been quite a lot of innovation in the Fintech world over the past decade, specifically when it comes to investing apps.

 |Best For||Those who invest for fun||Those who want a holistic view of their financial picture|

-Public allows investors to collaborate with like-minded individuals who share a passion for building wealth.
-See what your friends are buying and selling while creating your own wealth-building portfolio.
+Public allows investors to collaborate with others who share a passion for building wealth.
+On the app, you are able to see what your friends are buying and selling while creating your own wealth-building portfolio.

 Public was founded on the idea that investing is for everyone, not just the wealthy.